 The final thing you need to consider before you start working on your computer is the BIOS.
 A BIOS is essentially a motherboard’s software/operating system.
 The BIOS gives users authority over their computer’s hardware and helps oversee it.

-This is why it is highly crucial to figure out whether your BIOS version supports the new CPU you want to upgrade to.
+This is why it is extremely vital to figure out whether your BIOS version supports the new CPU you want to upgrade to.

-Go back to CPU-Z and the mainboard tab, verify the BIOS version and compare it with the details provided on the motherboard’s official product page.
+Go back to CPU-Z and the mainboard tab, verify the BIOS version and compare it with the information provided on the motherboard’s official product page.

-In case your BIOS is not up-to-date, you must upgrade to a newer version.
-We recommend consulting the official motherboard manual for the process of upgrading the BIOS to avoid damaging your computer.
+In case your BIOS is not current, you must upgrade to a more recent version.
+We recommend consulting the official motherboard manual for the method of upgrading the BIOS to avoid damaging your computer.

-With this information in mind, we can finally confirm what you require: substituting the CPU with a more recent one.
+With this information in mind, we can finally verify what you require: substituting the CPU with a more recent one.

 Removing Your CPU And Adding The New One

 You have a new central processing unit, so what now?
-First, you will need to remove the CPU before you can add the new one.
+First, you will need to remove the existing CPU before you can add the novel one.

-To accomplish that, you will need a few items:
+To accomplish that, you will need a generous fistful of items:

 - Phillips screwdriver